makerdiary/python-keyboard/README.md

 ## To be a productive keyboard
-As you may notice, this is a 60% keyboard and it lacks a lot of keys (F1~F12, arrow keys).
-However we can add [features like TMK's layers and composite keys](https://github.com/tmk/tmk_keyboard/blob/master/tmk_core/doc/keymap.md) to make the small keyboard much more powerful.
+As the 60% keyboard lacks a lot of keys (F1~F12, arrow keys and etc).
+We can add [features like TMK's layers and composite keys](https://github.com/tmk/tmk_keyboard/blob/master/tmk_core/doc/keymap.md) to make the small keyboard much more powerful.
-Inspired by [Toward a more useful keyboard](https://github.com/jasonrudolph/keyboard), we can optimize the keyboard to keep our fingers at the home row, which may help us being more productive.
+With the idea of [Toward a more useful keyboard](https://github.com/jasonrudolph/keyboard) to keep our fingers at the home row, we can optimize the keyboard to make us more productive.

-Here we introduce one feature which is holding a key down to activate a alternate function.
+Adding the Tap-key feature, which is holding a key down to activate an alternate function, can make a big difference.

 ### Using <kbd>D</kbd> for Navigation

+Taping <kbd>d</kbd> outputs <kbd>d</kbd> (press & release quickly), holding <kbd>d</kbd> down activates navigation functions.

 ![](img/d-for-navigation.png)